 Patient Advocate Foundation COVID Care

-Through COVID Care, Patient Advocate Foundation’s Case Managers provide patients diagnosed with a chronic, life-threatening, and debilitating disease who are impacted by the novel coronavirus COVID-19, and those hospitalized for COVID-19, with timely and relevant information and education to questions and concerns patients, and caregivers, have about accessing and paying for care, managing basic cost of living needs like food, rent and mortgage, utilities, insurance, and necessary transportation costs that have become difficult to manage due to the pandemic.
+Through COVID Care, Patient Advocate Foundation case managers provide patients diagnosed with a chronic, life-threatening, and debilitating disease who are impacted by the novel coronavirus, COVID-19, and those hospitalized for COVID-19, with timely and relevant information and education to questions and concerns patients, and caregivers, have about accessing and paying for care, managing basic cost of living needs, like food, rent and mortgage, utilities, insurance, and necessary transportation costs that have become difficult to manage due to the pandemic.

 Patients can access COVID Care by completing a secure online intake or by calling 1.800.532.5274 during business hours to speak to a case manager.